jadonwagstaff/sboost/README.md

 combination of continuous (numeric) and categorical (string, factor) elements.
 Methods for classifier assessment, predictions, and cross-validation also included.
-The advantage of this type of classifier is that it is non-linear but it is more interperetable than random forests, neural-nets, and other non-linear classifiers.
+The advantage of this type of classifier is that it is non-linear but it is more interpretable than random forests, neural-nets, and other non-linear classifiers.

-See [jadonwagstaff.github.io/sboost](https://jadonwagstaff.github.io/sboost.html) for a description of how the classifier functions, and what makes this classifier more interperetable than others.
+See [jadonwagstaff.github.io/sboost](https://jadonwagstaff.github.io/sboost.html) for a description of how the classifier functions, and what makes this classifier more interpretable than others.

 For original paper describing AdaBoost see: